sungnga/react-colors-app/README.md

 - Fix the Form Dialog and add emoji-mart picker
   - Using emoji-mart npm package
   - import the Picker component and css file in PaletteMetaForm.js component
+  - In the Picker instance, when an emoji is selected, savePalette() method is called.
+This adds an emoji property to the newPalette object.
+This newPalette object is then passed to the parent component(NewPaletteForm.js) via the handleSubmit() props method
+  - The emoji is now included when a palette is saved